Stranded in Malacca (nearly)

 Updated July 2020

-Today, I went on a day trip from KL to Malacca as I’ve never been before.
+In July 2018, I went on a day trip from KL to Malacca an I nearly ended up stranded in Malacca.
 I want to share a teaser post with you first as I’m stuck in a taxi right now.
 Bear with me, and I will explain.

 My day started off with a traditional local breakfast at a really busy restaurant right next to my hotel.
 In fact I went there for brunch yesterday with friends and waited something like 20 minutes for a table.
 It was absolutely packed!
 This morning the wait was quicker as there were only the two of us.
 Their kaya toast is so yummy!